-The following research projects were supported in summer 2015 by faculty members with grants from various foundations and corporations.
+The following research projects will be supported in summer 2015 by faculty members with grants from various foundations and corporations.
 Interested students should contact each faculty member directly for more information.

 Note to Faculty: Opportunities will need to be posted by January 26, 2015 in order to be considered eligible for URC support.

 - Prof. George Schmiedeshoff may be able to support one or two summer students to participate in his NSF-funded project "Dilatometric studies of quantum criticality in f-electron systems" studying the thermodynamic and transport properties of novel materials at low temperatures and in high magnetic fields.
 Interested students should contact Prof. Schmiedeshoff, Physics Dept.

 - Dr. Andrew Shtulman will supervise 2 to 3 students with a background in Psychology or Cognitive Science on an NSF-sponsored investigation of the causes and consequences of conceptual change, or knowledge restructuring at the level of individual concepts.
 Research questions include how prior knowledge constrains learning, how cultural input constrains learning, and how conceptual understanding constrains both communication and problem solving.
 Our approach to answering these questions will be fundamentally interdisciplinary in nature, combining methods from cognitive, developmental, and educational psychology.
 Interested students should contact Prof. Shtulman, Psychology Dept.

 - Prof. Dan Snowden-Ifft can support up to 2 students to help with his search for dark matter in the galaxy, an NSF funded project.
 Contact Prof. Snowden-Ifft, Physics Dept.

 - Prof. Carmel Levitan may be able to support up to three students with a background in cognitive science on a project involving multisensory perceptual interactions.
 Contact Prof. Levitan, Cognitive Science Dept.